988 Halekauwila

 No analysis available

-I searched the public remarks for phrases like 'laundry on every floor,' 'laundry on each floor,' and similar wording, but found none.
-The listings instead mention in-unit washer/dryer or a separate laundry room, which does not support community laundry on every floor.
+I searched the public remarks for wording like "laundry on every floor," "laundry room on each floor," and similar phrases.
+The listings instead mention in-unit washer/dryer or a separate laundry room in a penthouse, but nothing indicates community laundry on every floor.

 No analysis available